shivaczar/FSDS/README.md

-# This file mainly consists of datascience related assignments and projects.
+# This file mainly consists of fullstack datascience related assignments and projects.